nicolasdb/nicolasdb.github.io/_portfolio/quest-openfab.md

 ![bim](https://media.giphy.com/media/UmBdALbYTmCJ2/giphy.gif)
  ... c'est vrai qu'elle est cool.

+_I'll put this over here, with the rest of the fire.
 I'll put this over here, with the rest of the fire.
-I'll put this over here, with the rest of the fire.
 Yes!
 Yesterday's jam.
 That is what we are to them!...
 Actually, that doesn't work, as a thing, because, you know, jam lasts for ages.
 How long have you been disabled?
 Ten years?
 Ten years, and how did it happen?
-If that's not a rude question.
-Acid?
-0115... no...
-0118... no...
-0118 999 ...
-3. Hello?
-Is this the emergency services?
-Then which country am I speaking to?
-Hello?
-Hello?
-OK.
-Moss, what did you have for breakfast this morning?
-Smarties cereal.

-No, no there you go, no there you go.
-I just heard it come on.
-I've got Aunt Irma visiting.
-Oh, do you not like Aunt Irma?
-I've got an aunt like that.
-Hello, IT.
-Have you tried turning it off and on again?
-He's had quite an evening.
-Someone stole his wheelchair.
-Did you see who it was?
-Red bearded man.
-So, remember the new number!
-0118 999!
-88199, 9119 725! ...
-3!
-Dear Sir stroke Madam, I am writing to inform you of a fire which has broken out at the premises of...

-Yes!
-Yesterday's jam.
-That is what we are to them!...
-Actually, that doesn't work, as a thing, because, you know, jam lasts for ages.
-Carrie, Moss!
-First scene in Carrie!
-Oh.
-Okay Might want to play a bit hard to get.
-Uh... okay, well, the button on the side, is it glowing?
-Hello?
-I've had a bit of a tumble.
-Yeah, you need to turn it on... uh, the button turns it on.
+If that's not a rude question._

 ![gification](https://i.imgur.com/rIWqFZL.gif)